kiran-pyt/US-Economic-News-Classifier/README.md

 **Feature Extraction:**
 I utilized TF-IDF vectorization, a common technique in NLP, to convert the text data into numerical features.
 Additionally, I experimented with Count Vectorization and Hashing Vectorization for comparison purposes.

+**Model Training and Evaluation:** I trained a Gaussian Naive Bayes classifier on the TF-IDF vectorized data.
+Subsequently, I evaluated the model's performance on both training and testing datasets.
+Visualizations such as confusion matrices were used to interpret the classification results